social media influencers

 Potential Dangers of “Internet Chciks” Culture

-While following online personalities can be fun, it’s crucial to be aware of the potential downsides.
+While following online personalities can be fun, it’s Key to be aware of the potential downsides.
 The curated nature of social media can create unrealistic expectations about life, success, and appearance.
 Seeing only perfect photos and highlight reels can negatively impact your own self-esteem.

 Here are a few specific risks to watch out for: